 FINAL SPACING: 15 to 25 feet

-NATURAL HABITAT AND PREFERRED SITE: Natural habitat is the Trans Pecos and Edward’s Plateau of west Texas but it adapts to a wide range of soils but drainage is critical.
+NATURAL HABITAT AND PREFERRED SITE: Natural habitat is the Trans Pecos and Edward's Plateau of west Texas.
+It adapts to a wide range of soils but drainage is critical.
 It will not survive in heavily watered or high rainfall areas.
 It would not do well in deep east Texas.

 IDENTIFICATION INFORMATION: Desert willow is a small, open, lacey tree with beautiful summer flowers, yellow fall color and decorative seed pods.